adrianbaertschi/adrianbaertschi.github.io/_posts/2021-10-29-git-history-visualizer-part1.md

 At this stage the git implementation was still written for Node.js only, so I needed to change it to be executable in the browser by switching the filesystem from Nodes `fs` to [lightning-fs](https://github.com/isomorphic-git/lightning-fs).
-In addition, the http lib needs to be changed from `isomorphic-git/http/node` to `isomorphic-git/http/web`.
+In addition, the http library needs to be changed from `isomorphic-git/http/node` to `isomorphic-git/http/web`.
 To keep the code testable I keep `http` and `fs` as dependencies of my git module, then inject the node version for the tests and the browser versions for the real app.